Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 deploy and installation convenience scripts, which will be described in the next step of this tutorial.

 ### Connectors Native SDK Java test
-This directory contains source code of a helper library used in unit tests to mock some of the components.
+This directory contains source code of a helper library used in unit tests, for example objects to mock particular components and custom assertions.
 It allows to write unit test more easily.
 Those files are not used for the deployment and are here just for the development and testing purposes.

 ### Connectors Native SDK Java integration tests